Chanterelle mushrooms in Thailand

 Properties of chanterelles

-They taste best (in my personal opinion) by just frying them with onion, garlic, and thyme until most of the water is gone, thickening it up into a sauce, and eating them with plain rice.
+They taste best (in my opinion) by just frying them with onion, garlic, and thyme until most of the water is gone, thickening it into a sauce, and eating them with plain rice.

 Lessons learned by chanterelles in Thailand: